ducngg/v7/README.md

 <!-- TODO: (Warn user about the computer accessibility issues) -->
 This project uses Python 3.12.

-#### Using Dictionary Mode
-To run the app in Dictionary Mode, follow these steps:

-1. Install the required packages:
-    ```bash
-    pip install -r requirements.txt
-    ```
-2. Start the application:
-    ```bash
-    python main.py --lang en --ai false
-    # VNI 6-tone is not yet supported for Dictionary mode
-    ```

 #### Using AI Mode
 To run the app in AI Mode, follow these steps: